Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 Light first, and early.

 Movement clears the static.
 It wakes the body in ways that stillness cannot.
 In spring, movement wants to happen.
 The body that spent winter conserving is ready to expand.
 I follow that instinct.
-Sometimes it is only a short walk, shoulders loosening step by step, the cold air softer now, a quiet remembering that we were made to move toward light.
+Sometimes it is only a short walk, shoulders loosening step by step, the chill air softer now, a quiet remembering that we were made to move toward light.

 The Spring Practice: Clearing and Sunlight